-Perfect Aussie escapes for a four-day long weekend.
+Perfect Aussie escapes for a three-day long weekend.

 This calls for a getaway.

 Yeah, you know where we're going with this.
 To help you celebrate Australia’s national day in style, we've come up with a guide to some of the best long weekend destinations in Australia you can take this year.

 Our top 5 picks for an Australia Day long weekend getaway